hydpy-dev/hydpy/hydpy/docs/rst/install.rst

 There can be substantial differences between *HydPy* versions with different major numbers, possibly resulting in incompatibility issues with interfacing systems.
-"Y" is the minor revision number, indicating some improvements, but no potentially problematic changes, e.g. the implementation of additional models.
+"Y" is the minor revision number, indicating some improvements, but no potentially problematic changes, e. g. the implementation of additional models.
 "Z" is the revision number, indicating some necessary corrections of the framework or its implemented models.
 In any case, you should make sure to select the highest revision